General Betting Guides

 Why Closing Line Value Is Critical for Profitable Betting

-Nothing matters more to long-term betting success than consistently securing favorable prices.
+Nothing matters more to long-term betting success than consistently securing favorable prices, which is the foundation of concepts like expected value in sports betting.

 With a built-in house edge often exceeding 10%, bettors cannot afford to overpay for wagers.
 Even small differences in point spreads or odds compound over hundreds or thousands of bets.